GPT for Google Sheets, Docs AI, Slides, Forms

 Setup:

-• Column A: Task descriptions/prompts
+• Column A: source prompt or task

-• Column B: GPT-4 responses
+• Column B: GPT output

-• Column C: Claude responses
+• Column C: Claude output

-• Column D: Gemini responses
+• Column D: Gemini output

-• Column E: Llama responses
+• Column E: Llama output

-OpenRouter Formulas:
+OpenRouter formulas:

-B2: =OPEN_ROUTER("openai/gpt-4-turbo", "your-api-key", A2)
+B2: =OPEN_ROUTER("openai/gpt-4o", "your-api-key", A2)

-C2: =OPEN_ROUTER("anthropic/claude-3.5-sonnet", "your-api-key", A2)
+C2: =OPEN_ROUTER("anthropic/claude-sonnet-4", "your-api-key", A2)

-D2: =OPEN_ROUTER("google/gemini-pro-1.5", "your-api-key", A2)
+D2: =OPEN_ROUTER("google/gemini-2.5-pro", "your-api-key", A2)

-E2: =OPEN_ROUTER("meta-llama/llama-3.1-70b-instruct", "your-api-key", A2)
+E2: =OPEN_ROUTER("meta-llama/llama-3.1-8b-instruct", "your-api-key", A2)

 Setup:

-• Column B: Content requirements
+• Column B: requirements

-• Column C: Budget tier (economy, standard, premium)
+• Column C: budget tier (economy, standard, premium)

-• Column D: Generated content
+• Column D: generated output

-OpenRouter Formula:
+OpenRouter formula:

 =OPEN_ROUTER(

-IF(C2="economy", "meta-llama/llama-3.1-8b-instruct",
+IF(C2="economy", "meta-llama/llama-3.1-8b-instruct", IF(C2="standard", "deepseek/deepseek-chat", "openai/gpt-4o")),

 "your-api-key",